HL7Norway/FHIR-hackathon-2025/FHIR-hackathon-2025/input/pagecontent/hack-agenda.md

 Track introductions

-* Intro to Pasientens måledata FHIR API interface (Michal/Tormod?)
+* Intro to Pasientens måledata FHIR API interface (Michal/Tormod)
 * Intro to Oversikt over kommunale tjenester API (OKT API) and approaches for making FHIR API from existing services (Robert/Adam)
-* Intro to terminology API and demo of Nordic terminology server (Vadim/Mattias)
+* Intro to terminology API and demo of Nordic terminology server (Vadim)
 * Write and publish documentation of FHIR APIs by publishing a FHIR IG (Thomas/Espen)

 #### Track leads and partners